GunomeMidare/central-atc/docs/setup-central-check-system.md

 Log on to the ATC central check system as ATC administrator and call transaction ATC.
 Under ATC Administration -> Setup double-click the Set System Role entry:

   ![Screenshot of Central Check System](images/system-role.png)

+> [!IMPORTANT]
+> Remember, if you use this option, you <mark>cannot execute local ATC checks</mark> in the current system.
+If you use this option, ATC findings and results can only be displayed in SAP GUI.
+Access using ATC tools in the Eclipse-based ABAP Development Tools is then only possible by performing checks from connected development systems.